 The city's property values must be reviewed and accepted by the DOR annually.
 By keeping values at market standard, the assessors assist in maximizing the resources available to fund municipal services.

 The Chicopee Board of Assessors is composed of 3 assessors who are elected by the voters.
 The terms of office are staggered to provide for the election/re-election of 2 assessors every 2 years.

 - Assessors are responsible for planning and budgeting and must see that all applicable laws and regulations are complied with, that policies are adhered to, that work is completed on time, and that resources are used wisely.
 They also have appraisal duties.

 - One is the government officials on whom assessors depend for legislation, budget appropriations, sales data, building-permit data, land-use control data, deeds, etc

 - The banking, business and real estate communities constitute another public

 - Finally, there is the general public, especially property owners and taxpayers

-- The assessor implements a revaluation of real and personal property every 3 years in accordance with the mass appraisal standards of the Department of Revenue.
-This work involves classifying property and calculating annual tax rates with supporting documentation.
+- The assessor are required to conduct a re-certification of real and personal property every 5 years in accordance with the mass appraisal standards of the Department of Revenue.
+This work involves an in depth analysis of property values and an in depth review by the Department of Revenue.
 Relevant information and specialized reports must be presented to the Department of Revenue for certification.